AnuVi/excel_data_cleaning/README.md

 6. Cleaning Vice Column
    - TRIM - cleans up the spaces before, between duplicate space, after
 7. Cleaning Salary Column
-As $ isn't useful in DB then changed the column to number.
+    - As $ isn't useful in DB then changed the column to number.
 8. Cleaning Date Columns
-From text -> Short Date (dd.mm.yyyy)
+    - From text -> Short Date (dd.mm.yyyy).
-9. At the moment all columns are in one file.
+9. At the moment I kept all columns.
 But as keeping the source file and actual working file separatly - probably columns A, C, G, E won't be needed in cleaned file.
+-- After using Google Sheets made also following:
+10. In Google Sheets trimmed in Prior Column "Democratic- Republican".
+Correcting hint dissappeared but it kept the space before "Republican".
+In Excel used CTRL+H and changed it to "Democratic-Republican".
+11.

 # Lessons